Getting StartedShow Table of Contents

 Getting started with your executor duties can be challenging, particularly while trying to handle the grief associated with a recent loss, but an executor does have some immediate responsibilities, and there are initial steps you can take to make the overall process easier in the long run.

-Longer term, it's not uncommon for the entire settlement process to last 6-18 months: some things just take time (while you wait).
-You also need to be careful about calendar year-end, with respect to various legal and tax filings.
+Longer term, it's not uncommon for the entire settlement process to last 6-18 months in Canada: some things just take time (while you wait).
+You also need to be careful about calendar year-end, with respect to various tax filings.

 Understanding the Big Picture